loosolab/FRED/docs/whitelists.md

 __Example 1 : plain__

 This example shows what a link in a whitelist of type 'plain' can look like.
 Assume that a key setting_technique appears in the experimental setting section whereas a key technique is located in the technical details section.
-The former represents the sequencing technique used for the respective experimental setting.
-The latter summarizes all sequencing techniques used in the experiment.
+The former represents the measurement technique used for the respective experimental setting.
+The latter summarizes all measurement techniques used in the experiment.
 The possible techniques are the same in both fields.

 <table>
 <tr>